yaseminm-koc/DSA210-Project/README.md

 # A Look into How Urbanization Might Influence Global Marriage Trends

 ## Topic Change
 This project originally focused on the relationship between lifestyle factors and sleep quality.
 However, I had to change the topic because the datasets couldn’t be merged or enriched effectively.

 ## Objective
 The objective of this project is to examine whether countries with higher levels of urbanization tend to have lower marriage rates, and what other factors might be influencing that relationship.

 ## Motivation
 Urbanization great speed has transformed the way people live, work, and connect.
 As more people move into cities, we see increase in individualism, workforce participation, and changes in social structures.
 All of which can affect people's approach towards marriage.
 On one hand, urban environments often encourage independence and career focus, which might lead to declining marriage rates.
 On the other hand, urban areas provide more opportunities for social interaction, education, and economic stability that are factors that can support relationship formation.

 Given these two sides of urbanization, it's not obvious how urbanization really affects marriage rates across different countries.
 To better understand this, I decided to look at the relationship between urbanization and marriage rates using global data.
 I also enriched my dataset with variables like life expectancy, human and gender development indices, GDP per capita, average schooling, unemployment rate, working hours, and income inequality (Gini coefficient) to capture the broader social and economic context in which people make decisions about marriage.

+## Expected Outcome
+This project aims to uncover whether urbanization plays a significant role in global marriage trends, and if so, how that role changes depending on a country's development level and social conditions.
+The results could help us better understand how modern lifestyles are reshaping personal and social choices around the world.

 ## Data Sources
 ### Core Datasets: